jjustin1/GESFinalProject.io/index.md

 This is a demonstration website for GES 486/687.
-This setup is based on instructions by [https://blog.usejournal.com/@evanca](@evanca) on how to [https://medium.com/@evanca/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd](Set Up Your Portfolio Website in Less Than 10 Minutes with Github Pages).
-The base minimal theme has [https://github.com/pages-themes/minimal](excellent) documentation here for customizing.
+This setup is based on instructions by [Ivanna Kacewica](https://blog.usejournal.com/@evanca) on how to [Set Up Your Portfolio Website in Less Than 10 Minutes with Github Pages](https://medium.com/@evanca/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd).
+The base minimal theme has [excellent documentation](https://github.com/pages-themes/minimal) here for customizing.

 ## Portfolio